juniorgasparotto/GraphExpression/README.md

 Some properties of customizations can be used before the serialization.
 All these properties are in the base class, that is, they apply to complex expressions too.

 * `bool EncloseParenthesisInRoot`: This property determines if there is a root entity encompassing parentheses, the default is to not exist.
 * `bool ForceQuoteEvenWhenValidIdentified`: This property forces the use of quotation marks even when the name of the entity is a valid name.
-We consider a valid name that does not contain spaces or special characters that the language `C#` does not support in variable names.
+A valid name cannot contain spaces or special characters that the language `C#` does not support in variable names.
 Names that reference terms reserved the `C#` are also considered invalid, for example: `bool` , `while` and etc. If a name is invalid then the use of quotation marks will be used, if a name is valid then the use of quotation marks will depend on the value of this property.
   * `true`: Forces the use of quotation marks even for valid names
   * `false`: Displays the quotes only for invalid names.
 This is the default value of this property.
 * `IValueFormatter ValueFormatter`: This property indicates what will be the value formatter for each item of expression, by default we only have two, but is it possible to create a custom formatter using the interface `IValueFormatter` .
   * `DefaultValueFormatter`: This formatter is used as the default for any primitive type.
-    * To date the pattern used is`yyyy-MM-ddTHH:mm:ss.fffzzz`
+    * The types of "date" will have the following format:`yyyy-MM-ddTHH:mm:ss.fffzzz`
     * For Boolean types the default will be`true|false`
     * Other types will be converted to text using the culture: `CultureInfo.InvariantCulture` .
   * `TruncateFormatter`: This formatter can be used when the name of the entity is too large and need to truncate it.
 This means that many big names will be reduced according to the specified size.
 This formatter can only be applied to types of texts ( `string` ).